 GM seeds only make up a tiny percentage of the global seed supply.
 Here's a quick explanation of the three broad categories used when talking about seeds:

-GM Seeds: are those produced from genetically modified plants that wouldn't occur without human intervention, using 'in vitro' methods to alter plants at a cellular level.
-A 'GMO' is a Genetically Modified Organism, which is the end result.
+GM Seeds: are those produced from genetically modified plants that couldn't occur naturally, without human intervention.
+This process uses 'in vitro' methods to alter plants at a cellular level.
+A 'GMO' is a Genetically Modified Organism, which is the end result of the modification.

-As mentioned, there are only a handful of GM seed varieties in circulation around the world.
-These include GM varieties of alfalfa, canola, cotton, maize, papaya, soybean, sugar beets and summer squash.
+As mentioned, there aren't many GM seed varieties in circulation around the world.
+These are mostly GM varieties of alfalfa, canola, cotton, maize, papaya, soybean, sugar beets and summer squash.
 They aren't designed or intended for use in home garden situations - they're typically sold at a premium price to farmers and commercial growers in overseas markets, that have more relaxed rules than NZ.

 Here in New Zealand it's illegal to import Genetically Modified seed or nursery stock without approval from the Environmental Protection Authority (permission is rarely granted and is extremely unlikely for GMOs that would be released into the environment).
 The Ministry of Primary Industries strictly enforces this regulation at the NZ border, requiring some seed varieties to be tested for proof they don't contain GM genetic material before allowing them to be imported.

-Hybrid Seeds: are produced by natural means, by controlling the pollination process.
-Breeders identify two different plants with desirable features, then selectively breed or ‘cross’ them to produce offspring with characteristics such as bigger fruit, better yield or enhanced disease resistance.
+Hybrid Seeds: these are produced by natural means, simply by controlling the pollination process.
+Breeders identify two plants from different species, with desirable features that they want to combine.
+It's important to note the species need to be closely related enough to breed together naturally (e.g. a horse bred with a donkey creates a mule: the mule is a hybrid).
+The breeders will selectively breed or ‘cross’ the plants to produce offspring with characteristics such as bigger fruit, better yield or enhanced disease resistance.
 Plant breeders have been dramatically improving plants in this way for hundreds of years, although the science behind it really took off during the 20th Century.
-The resulting plant is commonly referred to as a first generation cross or ‘F1’ - you might see hybrid seed variety names which include 'F1'.
+The resulting plant is commonly referred to as a first generation cross or ‘F1’ - you'll often see hybrid seed variety names which include 'F1'.

 Open Pollinated (including ‘Heirloom’) Seeds: are pollinated by insects or wind, rather than people.
 These are typically varieties which have proven to remain 'true to type' over many generations.
 This group includes many cultivars, that were originally established by selective breeding!
 The oldest of these (older than 50 years) are called 'Heirloom' varieties, in the sense of characteristics being passed down from generation to generation.
 In a delightful parallel, heirloom varieties are often cherished and passed down through generations of gardeners.